kimmknight/rdpx/README.md

 ### Getting started

 Install rdpx.
 Go to your Start Menu and run it from there.
-If you are running from source, run **server.py**.
+If you are running from source, run **Run server.bat**.

 Once running, open a web browser and navigate to: http://127.0.0.1:8080/